Susi’s 7-year EQAO Ratings

 - The amount of Teacher Support each school receives was then added to the formula.

 - And finally the Consistency of each school finished the formula off.

 And that is the essence of the SUSI Rankings, which is what our Realtors use to help determine the BEST school districts and the BEST neighbourhoods for each of the young families we help guide into purchasing a home.

-First, for each of these years, the pass-levels for each individual school in each grade and subject were mathematically divided into the Ontario Average, and a comparative value was reached. (“Pass-levels” are the percentage of students who are at each “level” of government standard in their ongoing learning development curve.)
-Special Education students were theoretically removed from the equation using average SpecEd pass-rates in each subject, in each year.
+First, for each of these EQAO-tested years, the pass-levels for each individual school in each grade and subject were mathematically divided into the Ontario Average, and a comparative value was reached. (“Pass-levels” are the percentage of students who are at each “level” of government standard in their ongoing learning development curve.)
+In previous years, Special Education students were theoretically removed from the equation using average SpecEd pass-rates in each subject, in each year.
 There are far too many variables to fairly include Special Education pass-levels at each individual school – some schools have very little Special Education students, and also there are many different kinds of Special Education.
 Furthermore, the majority of my real estate clients do not have Special Education children, and so the gauging of school performance for non-SpecEd (NSE) children is important to them.
+Starting in 2022, the Ontario government released data that did not include Special Education students (excluding gifted).
 Please continue to note that my rankings are strictly the opinion of the team at SusiHomes based on research we perform using publicly-available data.

 Obviously, the higher the composite rating, the higher the ranking.
-This is reflected in the “7-Year EQAO” scores you see.
-Anything above 2.900 is considered to have above average pass-rates (relative to all the EQAO-eligible schools in Ontario), and anything below 2.900 is considered to have below-average pass-rates.
+This is reflected in the “7-Year EQAO” scores we have, and these results are available to our clients.

 The Potency Rankings